linusjf/LearnR/CoronaVirus/readme.md

 [Corona Virus: Data analysis](https://rdatamining.wordpress.com/2020/03/10/coronavirus-data-analysis-with-r-tidyverse-and-ggplot2/)

-I've collated a few R scripts that track the CoronaVirus outbreak using data from the John Hopkins Hospital repository on GitHub.
+I've collated a few R scripts that analyse the CoronaVirus outbreak using data from the John Hopkins Hospital repository on GitHub.

 The relevant scripts are worldanalysis.R, plotgrowth.R and the SIRModels.

 The SIRModel simulates the growth of the virus if unchecked.
 It's not gospel but a useful, rudimentary predictor.

-Links to the articles are above.
+Links to the source articles are above.

 You will need R and Latex (tex-live, tex-live-extras) installed on your machine and a decent internet connection.